 You need a barrier that is guaranteed to block moisture out.
 The CrawlSeal™ vapor barrier is a sturdy 20-mil liner composed of seven layers of polyethylene that will offer the best protection against moisture infiltration.

-This discourages mold and mildew growth as well as deters any pests from entering into this protected space.
+This discourages mold and mildew growth as well as makes it difficult for pests to enter this protected space.
 Our vapor barriers are best used for crawl spaces that have dirt floors.
 This then ensures that they will not wash away no matter how much moisture attempts to break through the barrier.

 - Vent Covers